unboundsecurity/casp-express-deploy/docker/README.md

     BLOCKCYPHER_TOKEN=<Replace with BlockCypher access token>
     FIREBASE_TOKEN=<Replace with Firebase token provided by Unbound>
    ```
-1. Start Docker.
+1. Start Docker on your device.
-1. Open a terminal, navigate to the folder, and then log into Docker:
+1. Open a terminal and navigate to the `docker` folder.
+1. Run this command to log into Docker:
     ```bash
 	docker login
 	```
-	Enter your credentials.
+	Enter the credentials that you created for the Docker Hub website.
-1. Run the Docker script to create the CASP container:
+1. Run Docker to create the CASP container:
     ```bash
     docker-compose up
     ```
     The setup takes several minutes to complete.

-	Everything is ready when you see this message:
+	Everything is installed and working when you see this message:
     ```
-    basp-bot_1 |  Starting to approve operations
+    casp-bot_1 |  Starting to approve operations
 	```
 1. Open your browser and navigate to `https://localhost/caspui`.
 Use these credentials to log in:
     - Username: so